syncfusion-content/xamarin-docs/Xamarin/Range-Slider/Range.md

 ## Allow drag range.

-Enable or disable the drag options to change a value of the ranges by using `AllowDragRange` property.
+Enable or disable the drag options to change a value of the ranges by using the `AllowDragRange` property.

 {% tabs %}